hugowindisch/pillow/README.md

 Structure of the output folder
 ==============================

-The output folder will have the following structure
+The output folder will have the following structure:

     output/

         package1/

             package1.js

             some/

                 subdir/

                     for/

                         images/

                             img1.png

+Assuming that img1.png was located at ./some/subdir/for/images/img1.png relative to the package.json file.